dumtux/dumtux.github.io/_posts/2023-02-02-top10-pcba-manufacturers-in-china-2023.md

 In this article, we are discussing the Top 10 Chinese PCB (PCBA) manufacturers in 2023.
 (Actually, picked 12.)
 To pick the right companies in our top-10 list, we collected 17 articles named like "Top 10 Chinese PCB Manufacturers in China".
 Suprisingly, we got total 91 PCB company names from those articles.
 We considered all these 91 companies as candidates for top-10 list and did thorough study.
+For the full ranking index, check [All Chinese PCB Manufacturer Ranking](https://pcbcrew.com/apps/ranking/).

 The following factors are considered.
+Domain authority and backlinks results are from [arefs website](https://ahrefs.com/backlink-checker?).

 * Domain Authority
 * Backlinks